What do builders ask us to do?

 - Spoil management, export, and import fill

-How we coordinate with the framing and foundation timeline
+How do we coordinate with the framing and foundation timeline?

 Footing excavation is one of the most time-sensitive tasks on a residential build.
 We schedule the cut to land within the concrete crew's forming window so trenches do not collapse, soften, or fill with water.
 On rainy-season jobs we plan tarping, dewatering, or rapid backfill if the forming date slips.
 The earthwork sub should be making the foundation crew's job easier, not creating extra rework.